-- School policies reflect the needs and approaches to support the inclusion and attainment of looked after children and previously looked-after children.
+- School policies reflect the needs and approaches to support the inclusion and attainment of children in care, children in kinship care arrangements, children with a social worker and previously looked after children.
 Whole school approaches are in place to raise attainment. - Be a source of advice for teachers and school staff.
-Work directly with carers, parents and guardians and be part of a supportive network. - Monitor how research and training to raise the attainment of looked after children is impacting on school culture and practice, feedback to senior leaders and Governors, and work to strengthen this across the school.
-Report to Governors providing an 'Annual Report to Governors;' recognised as good practice and helpful as evidence during Ofsted. - Children in Care have a current Personal Education Plan (PEP).
+Work directly with carers, parents and guardians and be part of a supportive network. - Monitor how research and training to raise the attainment of children in care is impacting on school culture and practice, feedback to senior leaders and Governors, and work to strengthen this across the school.
+Report to Governors providing an 'Annual Report to Governors;' recognised as good practice and helpful as evidence during Ofsted.

+Children in Care have a current Personal Education Plan (PEP).
 Ensure information about SMART targets are shared with colleagues in school as appropriate and high aspirations are set by all school staff.
 Benefit from generic school-based and additional interventions, funded by the pupil premium plus.
 Have accurate assessment data and, if necessary, initial diagnostic assessments are completed.